saleor/saleor/docs/architecture/payments.rst

 Transactions
 ------------

-Transactions represent attempts to transfer money between your store and your customers, within a chosen payment method.
+Transaction represent attempts to transfer money between your store and your customers, within a chosen payment method.

 There are 5 possible transaction kinds: